prabhu-sunderaraman/full-stack-2024/backend/backend_discussions.md

 * Create a new module -> **producer-api**. {Spring Web, Spring kafka}
 * Create a new module -> **consumer-app**. {Spring kafka}

+### Basics of Kafka

+* Create a topic with n partitions
+* Producer to produce messages
+* Each message has a key, value, header, timestamp
+* You can serialize messages to any format you want
+* Consumer consumes messages
+* Consumer needs to specify the consumer group id;
+* Kafka maintains the offset of every consumer group; It makes sure that every message is delivered only once
+* You can multiple consumers belonging to the same consumer id; and only one of them is going to be active (**when partition count is 1**)